Great British Menu: Sheffield chef behind JÖRO due to appear on show tonight

 He has beaten competition from other talented chefs in the regional heats – including Mark Aisthorpe, chef patron of the Bulls Head at Holymoorside, Derbyshire – to reach the final stages.

-Luke will represent the North East and Yorkshire region against other talented chefs representing other areas from around the UK.
+Luke appeared on the show last night when he represented the North East and Yorkshire region against other talented chefs representing areas from around the UK.

 Each day this week the eight remaining chefs will be marked out of 10 for courses ranging from starter to desert by an expert judging panel that includes Bafta-winning writer, actor and comedian Steve Pemberton, Michelin-starred chef Tom Kerridge, restaurateur Nisha Katona and food podcast host and comedian Ed Gamble.